API Spec v1

 }

-middleware is configured to accept a single CSV file per request.
+}).single('file');The multer middleware is configured to accept a single CSV file per request.
 It checks that the extension of the file and mimetype are both consistent with that of CSV files.
 If not, the server will return an error.
-If a file is successfully accepted, it is renamed to {original-name}-{time-stamp}.csv
+If a file is successfully accepted, it is renamed to {original-name}-{time-stamp}.csv, i.e if you upload data.csv, the file will be renamed to data-1577692525912.csv, where the timestamp is 1577692525912.
+We append the timestamp for logging purposes.
+Our configuration currently stores all uploaded CSV files in uploads/.

 POST: /api/v1/setDataName